Alcohol in Nepal: Tharus

 During the marriage, alcohol is offered to deities called Deuryar.
 In the hair cutting ritual celebrated in Falgun (February -March), alcohol is offered to deities to accept the ritual's starting.
 Drinking and dancing are one of the core cultures of Tharus.

 Kirat

 In the Kirati community, a marriage proposal is not accepted by the girl's family unless the groom sends them alcohol on three occasions as Sodhani, Multheki and Bhakah.
 Kirati also use alcohol for various rituals and to worship gods and goddesses.

 Tamang

 Groom needs to send 18 or 12 bottles of liquor to bride's house for marriage known as Chukunlah Pong.
 When someone dies, alcohol is offered to the deceased.
 The daughter brings alcohol to serve the funeral participants.

 Magar

 Couples are not allowed to go to the bride's home after marriage without taking wine and a leg of goat.
 This is called Duran.

 Gurung

 Similar to kirati culture, Gurung family's marriage initiation also starts by sending alcohol to the bride's family by the groom.
 They also use alcohol as an offering to the deceased person.

+Limbu

+Culture of Limbu nationality strongly aheres to giving and accepting various forms of alcohol as gifts and tributes among individuals, clans, priets and elders. ᤋᤥᤱᤒᤠ Tongba which is the indigenous and cultural drink of the Limbus is used in religious ceremony as offering to the gods and in the wedding ceremony as the highest form of respect and honour. ᤙᤧᤈᤥᤱᤘᤠ, Saejongwa in Limbu (Raksi / Distilled alcohol) ranks second highest and mostly used as an offering to honoured guests, as a gift to a relatives and friends or a present to an elder.
+Finally, ᤌᤡᤡ: (Thhee in Limbu) or (Chhyang / Jaar) is the most commonly used alcohol in a day to day setting as a snack drink or taken for an entertainment or relaxation.